 ✎ IF(ISEVEN(ROW(C5)),C5,””)

-- ROW(C5): This formula will return the row value of the C5 cell address.
+- ROW(C5): Returns the row value of the C5 cell address.

-- ISEVEN(ROW(C5)): This formula will return logical TRUW if the output of the ROW function is even.
+- ISEVEN(ROW(C5)): Returns logical TRUE if the output of the ROW function is even.
 Otherwise, it will return FALSE.

-- IF(ISEVEN(ROW(C5)),C5,””): This function will check whether the first argument ISEVEN function return is logical TRUE or FALSE.
-If the first argument is TRUE, then it will execute the second argument, which is cell C5, otherwise, it will input blank.
+- IF(ISEVEN(ROW(C5)),C5,””): Checks whether the first argument ISEVEN function return is logical TRUE or FALSE.
+If the first argument is TRUE, then it will execute the second argument, which is cell C5, otherwise, it will return a blank cell.

 ✎ IF(ISEVEN(ROW(C5)),””,C5)

-- ROW(C5): This formula will return the row value of the C5 cell address.
+- ROW(C5): Returns the row value of the C5 cell address.

-- ISEVEN(ROW(C5)): This formula will return logical TRUE if the output of the ROW function is even.
+- ISEVEN(ROW(C5)): Returns logical TRUE if the output of the ROW function is even.
 Otherwise, it will return FALSE.

-- IF(ISEVEN(ROW(C5)),C5,””): This function will check whether the first argument ISEVEN function return is logical TRUE and FALSE.
-If the first argument is TRUE, then it will execute the second argument, which is a blank cell, otherwise, it will input C5.
+- IF(ISEVEN(ROW(C5)),C5,””): Checks whether the first argument ISEVEN function return is logical TRUE or FALSE.
+If the first argument is TRUE, then it will execute the second argument, which is a blank cell, otherwise, it will return the value of C5.

 Steps